aGhandhii/floating_point_unit/README.md

     - [x] Single Precision Unit
     - [x] Double Precision Unit

-*Special characters, NaN, and Infinities will not be initially handled*
+*Special characters, NaN, and Infinities are not handled in individual units*
- - This will be implemented in a separate control unit once main arithmetic units are established

-*Rounding will be implemented by trunctation, if digits are lost a control signal will be raised*
+*Rounding is implemented by trunctation, if bits are lost a control signal is raised*

+## Control Unit
+- [ ] Detect Zero, Infinity, NaN
+- [ ] Operation Selection
+- [ ] Handle Special Input Cases
+- [ ] Single-Precision
+- [ ] Double-Precision